moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 - Supports ChimeraOS and Arch Linux as well as any KDE Environments such as this opensuse - tumbleweed - wayland

-- RemotePlayWhatver is also bundled with NSL to allow for local and co-op play between non steam games, this is created by m4Engi, here is the repo [here](https://github.com/m4dEngi/RemotePlayWhatever)
+- RemotePlayWhatever is also bundled with NSL to allow for local and co-op play between non steam games, this is created by m4Engi, here is the repo [here](https://github.com/m4dEngi/RemotePlayWhatever)

 <h1 align="center">
 Currently Working On 👷‍♂️